jneidel/jneidel.com/content/review/neurostreams/index.md

 It functions like coffee, giving me a boost of energy.
 I never drank coffee regularly and the same applies to this track.
 I don't use it on a regular basis.
-It's tool I have with me, for the times when I need a little push, when I otherwise wouldn't want to move.
+It's a tool I have with me, for the times when I need a little push, when I otherwise wouldn't want to move.

 ### Falling asleep